tahczeban/UFOs/README.md

 ***SUMMARY***

 In conclusion, a table was successfully created via HTML and JavaScript, with graphics and an interactive table.
-One of the primary downfalls of this webpage is that the text requirement is case sensitive, as seen in Figure 6.
+One of the primary downfalls of this webpage is that the table output requirement is case sensitive, as seen in Figure 6.
 Both "EL CAJON" and "CA" were entered in UPPERCASE and a subsequent blank table resulted.

 <img width="1440" alt="filterTable-case sensitivity limitation" src="https://user-images.githubusercontent.com/90135381/150211932-a5683849-10c8-42dd-9b41-e8a90b0e8825.png">